ciaranodonnell/Eventest/README.md

 4. Payment Service issues ```Payment Taken Event```
 5. Reservation Service issues a ```ReservationConfirmed``` event

+Eventest contains a set of components to make testing for these conditions as simple as writing a Unit Test.

+# Components

 ## Example of use of this library: